 2. Pick a Specific and Clear Statement

 Once you have a general purpose, you can write a clear statement that addresses what you want to accomplish.
 The accomplishable factor, though, must be something you can measure.
-For example, a measurable goal is, By May 2023, my shop will grow by 50%.
+For example, a measurable goal is that by May 2023, my shop will grow by 50%.
 You can calculate your growth and determine if it matches or exceeds 50% by the end of May.
 However, how you will be doing this does not have to be included in the goal.

 3. Determine the Length